eguidotti/torchabc/README.md

         Returns
         -------
         Any
-            Accumulated batch statistics.
+            The accumulated batch statistics.
         """
         raise NotImplementedError

     @staticmethod
     def metrics(accumulator, hparams):
-        """The loss and evaluation metrics.
+        """The evaluation metrics.

-        Compute the loss and additional evaluation metrics.
+        Computes the loss and additional evaluation metrics.

         Parameters
         ----------
         accumulator : Any
-            Accumulated batch statistics.
+            The accumulated batch statistics.

         Returns
         -------
-        Dict[str, float]
+        Dict[str, Union[Tensor, float]]
-            A dictionary where the keys are the names of the metrics and the values are the corresponding scores.
-This dictionary must contain the key 'loss' that is used to train the network.
+            A dictionary of evaluation metrics.
+This dictionary must contain the key 'loss' whose value is used to train the network.
         """
         raise NotImplementedError